servicetitan/Stl.Fusion/docs/Overview.md

   `IComputed<T>`, which `(Value, Error)` pair would differ from the ones you have.

-Ultimately, this is exactly what `Stl.Fusion` brings - an abstraction for `IComputed<T>` and a way to write functions returning these [Computed Values].
+Ultimately, this is exactly what Fusion brings - an abstraction for `IComputed<T>` and a way to write functions returning these [Computed Values].